YashviMehta03/stock_transformers_documentation/docs/feature_engineering.md

 The goal of feature engineering and selection is to improve the performance of machine learning (ML) algorithms.

+## Why do we need feature engineering in stocks?

+Raw stock prices can be noisy and may not always convey meaningful information for a machine learning model.
+Feature engineering transforms this noisy data into more informative features that allow the model to focus on key patterns, reducing the chances of being misled by noise or random fluctuations in the data.
+Adding indicators provide statistical insights into market trends and behaviors, which are crucial for making informed predictions.

 ## Steps invlolved

 ### Data preparation